portablejim/curseDownloader/README.md

   1. Find the modpack you want from the [CurseForge modpack list](http://www.curse.com/modpacks/minecraft)
   2. Unzip the download.
 There should be a manifest.json file.
-  3. Run! `python3.4 /path/to/downloader.py /path/to/manifest.json`
+  3. Run! `python3.4 /path/to/downloader.py --manifest /path/to/manifest.json`